 As another example, imagine a membership circle.
 Any operation happens within the policy framework given by the membership circle.
 The operational activities of a membership circle might include outreach, orientations, and ongoing education.
 The circle sets who is responsible for communication with people contacting the organization seeking information about membership and how that is handled.
 The leader makes sure this actually happens by checking in with people or doing whatever level of management is needed to make sure things happen smoothly.

 ii.
 Who selects the leader?

 Which circle selects the leader depends on the type of organization.
 In a hierarchical organization (like a business), the leader will be selected top-down.
-Traditionally, the leader is the top-down link while the delegate is the bottom-up link (see chapter 5 on double linking).
+Traditionally, the leader is the top-down link while the delegate is the bottom-up link (see Chapter 5 on double linking in Many Voices One Song).
 In a more horizontal organization, the leader can be selected by the circle and then confirmed by the next-broader circle.

 The two scenarios are shown in this diagram.
 Since roles and membership of a group are always based on consent (an individual consents to being part of a group, and a circle consents to any new member), neither of the two scenarios involves power-over.

 Whenever an existing circle creates a new circle, the existing circle will usually select the leader for the new circle.

 Each Circle selects a delegate to participate in the next broader circle.
 The delegate serves as the “bottom-up” link between circles, from more specific to broader.
 The delegate participates as a full member in both circles.
 In order to have a double link, the delegate cannot be the same person as the Circle leader.

 Hearing more than one voice from a circle in the broader circle supports the flow of information and transparency within an organization.
 A second voice is particularly useful when there is disagreement within a circle that needs to be represented.
 (It is possible in some contexts to forgo double-linking if equal voice and transparency are ensured through other means.)